Willy-JL/MemSed/README.md

 ## System Requirements

-- Linux (other platforms might be supported in the future)
+- Linux (other platforms might be supported in the future) with `/proc` fs
 - OpenGL 3.0+ capable GPU driver

 ## Building